awilwayco/SwampBlimps/README.md

 ESP32 Microcontroller cannot establish a persistent connection with the base station.
 - This is likely due to a mishandling of the UDP message from the Attacking Blimp side.
 (Note: May not be necessary to fix due to decision to change Attacking Blimp over to the Teensy Microcontroller and a WiFi card).
+- (Resolved on 4/12/2023) Transitioned over to Teensy and ESP 01 instead.

+Raspberry Pi does not accept Wi-Fi outside of laboratory’s secure router
+- Attempted SSH, ethernet cable, unzipping tar.gz files, using sudo raspi-config, and setting internet directly in wpa_supplicant.cnf file, to connect to the internet, but does not accept any Wi-Fi outside of the lab's Wi-Fi

 # How to view Documentation folder
 1. Download zip file